MatzFan/bitshares-ruby/README.md

 **Test Requirements**

 There is currently no test blockchain, so the test suite runs on the live one - orders and all.
 If this concerns you - and it should :scream: - feel free to browse the test code first.
-The following client 'fixtures' are required for the full test suite to run and pass:
+This means that the environment variables described in Authentication above must be set to a valid wallet account and password in order for the test suite to access the p2p network.
+Additionally, the following client 'fixtures' are required for the full test suite to run and pass:

 An empty wallet 'test1', with password 'password1' and an account called 'account-test' *Please don't register this account!*.

-The account will also need funding with a few BTS as trades/cancellations are 0.5 BTS each.
+When run, the test suite asks the user whether tests with a cost attached should be included (e.g. submitting/cancelling orders).
+If these are included, the test1 account will need funding beforehand with a few BTS as trades/cancellations are 0.5 BTS each.
 10 BTS (circa 2.5 cents right now) should be more than enough to run the suite a few times.

 ## Contributing